 Part one of the Sales Success Formula transcript.
 Use these successful sales strategies to increase predictability, consistency, and results.

 In the process of selling technology solutions, managing teams, and developing training programmes, I have invested over thirty years of my life in solving sales performance challenges and developing successful sales strategies.
 Since the frontiers of knowledge and human capabilities keep expanding, I see no end in site.
 Opportunities to keep getting better are infinite.
+See part two here.

 The Sales Success Formula is a development platform rather than a solution.
 Every sales environment is unique.
 Even if a company is offering the same products as it’s rivals it has a unique persona and appeal as does each individual in the company.

 The formula describes a model for creating any number of unique sales guides.
 Each guide or manual provides a blueprint for a particular sales environment and specific instructions for the people operating in it.

 Because the formula lays down a foundation of world class best practice, each business or sales team can adapt it to provide an extraordinary resource that is finely tuned to their needs.